-Clinical data has shown that standard chemotherapeutic drugs and newly-developed agents for cancer treatment can have cardiac side effects.
-Drugs such as anthracyclines (doxorubicin, epirubicin) and HER-2 antagonists (Herceptin), which are very effective in the treatment of breast cancer and other cancers, can have cardio-toxic side effects that can affect the pumping function of the heart.
-Other new drugs that are very effective in treating cancer can have also have other effects on the cardiovascular system.
+The program was launched in response to clinical data that indicated that standard chemotherapeutic drugs and newly developed agents for cancer treatment can have cardiac side effects.
+Drugs which are very effective in the treatment of breast cancer and other cancers, can have cardio-toxic side effects that can affect the pumping function of the heart.

-The Cardio-Oncology Clinic is led by a team of cardiologists with expertise in cardiac imaging, nurses, and a clerk, who work closely with SHN hematologists and oncologists to ensure patients can continue their cancer treatment while protecting their hearts.
+Led by cardiologists with expertise in cardiac imaging, cardio-oncology team members work closely with the hematologists and oncologists at SHN to ensure patients can continue essential cancer treatment while maximizing the protection of their hearts.

 Before undergoing medical or surgical treatments for cancer, it is important to understand your risk for developing cardiovascular disease.
 We work closely with your oncologist and provide a comprehensive evaluation prior to cancer therapy to minimize any potential cardiovascular complications from cancer treatment.
 We combine a complete, personalized assessment with appropriate diagnostic testing and optimal cardiovascular therapies to help ensure your best outcome.